Missouri Pacific Railroad: History

 MoPac declared bankruptcy again in 1933, during the Great Depression, and entered into trusteeship.
 The company was reorganized and the trusteeship ended in 1956.

 By the 1980s, the system owned 11469 mi of rail line over 11 states bounded by Chicago to the east, Pueblo, Colorado, in the west, north to Omaha, south to the U.S.-Mexico border in Laredo, Texas, and southeast along the Gulf seaports of Louisiana and Texas.
 MoPac operated a fleet of more than 1,500 diesel locomotives, almost all purchased within the previous 10 years.
 Under the leadership of Downing B. Jenks, who became president and chief executive in 1961, the company became a pioneer in the early days of computer-guided rail technology.
 It was a major hauler of coal, grain, ore, autos, dry goods and shipping containers.
 At the time of its mega-merger in 1982, the MoPac owned more and newer locomotives and operated more track than partner Union Pacific Railroad.

 On December 22, 1982, the Missouri Pacific was purchased by the Union Pacific Corporation and combined with the Western Pacific Railroad and Union Pacific Railroad to form one large railroad system.
-The new entity was called Pacific Rail Systems; though part of the Union Pacific Corporation, all three railroads maintained their own corporate and commercial identity.
-On December 1, 1989, the Missouri Kansas Texas and the Galveston, Houston & Henderson were merged into the Missouri Pacific after having been acquired by the Union Pacific Corporation in 1988.
+The corporation dubbed its rail subsidiary "Pacific Rail Systems", though all three railroads maintained their own corporate and commercial identity.
+The UP acquired the Missouri Kansas Texas and the Galveston, Houston & Henderson in 1988 and merged them into the Missouri Pacific on December 1, 1989.

 By 1994, all motive power of the Missouri Pacific was repainted and on January 1, 1997, the Missouri Pacific was officially merged into the Union Pacific Railroad by the Union Pacific Corporation.
 UP continued to use the MoPac headquarters building at 210 N. 13th St. in downtown St. Louis for its customer service center until February 15, 2005.
 The former MoPac building has undergone rehab as apartments and is now known as Park Pacific.